Ben-Joan/Swift-Logistics/Readme.md

 ## Recommendations 🚀
 To improve transportation efficiency:

-1. **Improve On-Time Delivery Performance**: Establish SLA-based performance targets for routes exceeding 500 km, Prioritize delay reduction initiatives on high-volume and high-delay routes

-2. Route & Network Optimization: Reevaluate long-distance routes for consolidation or alternative routing, Introduce route-level performance benchmarking to identify chronic bottlenecks

-3. **Supplier & Carrier Management**: Conduct supplier performance audits for high-delay carriers, Introduce incentive-based contracts tied to on-time delivery metrics and Reduce reliance on “Unknown” suppliers to improve accountability.

-4. GPS & Visibility Enhancement

-Reassess partnership with Consent Track GPS

-Improve tracking accuracy and real-time visibility to enable proactive delay management

-Consider multi-provider GPS redundancy for high-value or time-critical shipments

-5. Demand & Capacity Planning

-Strengthen capacity planning for January and mid-year peaks

-Align staffing and fleet availability with weekday demand patterns

-6. Material-Specific Process Improvements

-Investigate handling and packaging processes for Empty Foam and Solenoid Assembly

-Introduce material-specific lead time benchmarks and monitoring
+1. **Improve On-Time Delivery Performance**: Since more than 60% of shipments are delayed, Swift Logistics should focus on improving delivery timing.
+Set clear delivery targets for long-distance routes (especially routes above 500 km) where delays are most common.
+Regularly track delivery performance to quickly identify routes that need attention.

+2. **Optimize Routes and Transportation Planning:** Review frequently used long-distance routes to see if better or shorter alternatives are available.
+Combine shipments where possible to reduce repeated trips on the same route.
+Monitor routes that consistently experience delays and prioritize them for improvement.

+3. **Strengthen Supplier and Carrier Performance:** Evaluate suppliers and transport partners that record more delays than on-time deliveries.
+Work more closely with reliable suppliers and reduce dependency on poorly performing or unidentified (“Unknown”) carriers.Introduce simple performance tracking so suppliers understand where they need to improve.

+4. **Improve Shipment Tracking and Visibility:** Since Consent Track GPS manages most shipments but shows weak performance, Swift Logistics should review its effectiveness.
+Improve GPS tracking to allow better visibility of shipment locations and delays.
+More reliable tracking will help operations teams respond faster when issues occur during transit

+5. **Plan Better for Peak Periods:** Increase planning and resources during January and mid-year (June–August) when shipment volume is highest.
+Ensure enough vehicles, drivers, and support staff are available during busy periods.
+Better planning during peak times will reduce pressure on the system and limit delays.

+6. **Address Material-Specific Delays:** Investigate why Empty Foam and Solenoid Assembly shipments take longer to deliver.
+Review handling, packaging, and transportation methods for these materials.
+Set realistic delivery timelines for materials that require special handling.

 By implementing these recommendations, there will be improvement in transportation efficiency, reducing delays, and enhancing customer satisfaction.